danlevy100/ESP8266-HaierAC-WebServer/README.md

 The main piece of code is `ESP8266-HaierAC-WebServer.ino` with the associated `ESP8266-HaierAC-WebServer.h`.
 These files should be uploaded to the ESP.

-The `data` folder has some graphics for the web app and should be uploaded to the ESP using LittleFS.
+The `data` folder contains the web app files and should be uploaded to the ESP using LittleFS.
+The heart is `ui.js`.

 The `sensor_log_server` contains the PHP files for inserting the data to the database (`insert_db.php`) and displaying it (`livingroom_sensor.php`).
 These files should be on the dedicated data recording server.